hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Do you see a trend?
 It's not just a thing that programmers do!
 (Although I do confess that most of my examples are tech oriented because that's the main audience of my blog posts).
 The trap lies in when you embed the company context so deeply into the tool that the implementation can't ever change and that the emergent behaviour becomes uncontrollable.
-You lose all of the optionality of a commoditized solution and all of the power of shaping emergent behaviour via hand rolling.
+You lose all of the optionality of a commoditised solution and all of the power of shaping emergent behaviour via hand rolling.
 It becomes the worst of both worlds.

 ## Abstraction?
 Product?
 Project?
 Glue Code?